Romxno/30-Days-of-Terraform/day-01/README.md

 ## 🤔 What is Infrastructure as Code (IaC)?

 Infrastructure as Code lets you manage and provision infrastructure through code instead of manual processes.
-Think of it as creating a blueprint for your cloud resources—write it once, use it everywhere.
+Think of it as creating a blueprint for your cloud resources ~ write it once, use it everywhere.

 ### Why IaC Matters